intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including OHAI, MASQUE, Privacy Pass, and PPM.
-This document summarizes work in those groups and framework for reasoning about the resulting privacy posture of different endpoints in practice.
+This document summarizes work in those groups and describes a framework for reasoning about the resulting privacy posture of different endpoints in practice.

 # Privacy Partitioning